lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 Using PSK authentication instead of ed25519 add 1 byte (psk identifier) to flight #1 and removes 69 bytes from flight #2 and #3.

+Using PSK key exchange x25519 removes 32 bytes from flight #1 and #2.

 Using Connection ID adds 1 byte to flight #1 and #3, and 2 bytes to flight #2.

 ## EDHOC